 During a recent trip, I was looking for a restaurant near my hotel.
 I logged onto Google Maps and plugged in my address to find a place nearby.
-There was a big mall around the corner and so there were a ton of those little red markers indicating restaurants nearby.
-As I scrolled past one of them, a customer review popped up, as they do on Google maps.
+A dozen little red markers appeared indicating

-Then I rolled over the letter “G” and saw this.
-(See picture).
+Then I rolled over the letter “G” and saw this next to Carl’s Jr.:

-Wow.
 A clear, concise review in six words.
-(If only the picture was better!)
+(If only the picture were better!)

 “The longer I live, the more I realize the impact of attitude on life.

 Attitude, to me, is more important than facts.

 It is more important than the past, than education, than money, than circumstances, than failures, than successes, than what other people think or say or do.